joeybose/joeybose.github.io/_posts/2018-03-29-Adversarial-Attacks-Part-1.markdown

 FGSM attack is not meant to be a strong attack but rather a fast one.
 There are other stronger attacks which are much harder to defend against such as Carlini-Wagner but they take much longer to construct.
 But i'll shelve that discussion for a future post.
-As a overall note, I'm hoping to dedicate each post to a specific attack or defense and really look at it under the hood and in the future talk more about the direction of adversarial attack research that I'm doing and most excited about.
+As an overall note, I'm hoping to dedicate each post to a specific attack or defense and really look at it under the hood and in the future talk more about the direction of adversarial attack research that I'm doing and most excited about.
 Feel free to reach out with questions,